foolin/golem-lang/docs/tutorial.md

 down your code so that inadvertent immutablity does not creep in.

 Immutabilty and concurrency go hand in hand.
-By using immutable values whenever possible, you can greatly reduce the likelyhood of bugs in your concurrency code, and make it much easier to reason about as well.
+By using immutable values whenever possible, you can reduce the likelyhood of bugs in your concurrency code, and make it much easier to reason about as well.

 ## Type Introspection